kovacevicemir/outwar-regular-server/README.md

 ### Connection strings
 Connection strings are stored in appsettings.json and this one is used in case of docker (or prod) automatically, while appsettings.Development.json are used for local and debugging

+### Redis (how to connect quick)
+right click on container or (actions 3 dots) and connect via terminal type redis-cli this should connect to it in cli context now you can do something like KEYS * this should give all existing keys Or even better:

+first: redis-cli

+for i in $(redis-cli KEYS '*'); do echo $i; redis-cli GET $i; done (this will list key-value pairs)

+flushall (deletes everything)